Enrollment Services is comprised of the following teams:

 Admissions - This area makes the initial contact with interested parties and prospective students to explain NCU programs and systems of delivery.
 Admissions Advisors assist prospects through the application process.
 Please contact email@example.com or 866-776-0331 for information.

-Enrollment - This department provides final admissions support, collects required admissions documents prior to a student being accepted into the University, and has a primary goal of transitioning applicants into enrolled students.
+Enrollment - This department provides final admissions support, evaluates transfer credits and prior coursework completed at other institutions prior to a student being accepted into the University, and has a primary goal of transitioning applicants into enrolled students.
 The Re-Entry Team is specifically geared towards re-enrollment of past graduates and non-completers of the University.
 Please contact 1-888-628-6911.

 Office of the Registrar